GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/best-practices/paste-preventing-inputs/index.md

 ---
 layout: 'layouts/doc-post.njk'
-title: Prevents users from pasting into password fields
+title: Prevents users from pasting into input fields
 description: |
-  Learn how to improve the user experience of your site's login screen by allowing users to paste text into password fields.
+  Learn how to improve the user experience of your site's login screen by allowing users to paste into input fields.
 date: 2019-05-02
-updated: 2020-06-04
+updated: 2022-02-08
 ---

 Some websites claim that allowing users to paste passwords reduces security.